 Article V – Officers & Board of Directors

 Section 1.
 The officers of the Association shall be a President, Vice President, Recording Secretary, Corresponding Secretary, and a Treasurer.
 The term of each officer shall be one (1) year–January 1 through December 31.
 The President may not serve more than three terms in succession.
 All other officers may continue in office at the discretion of the membership.

 Section 2.
-The Board of Directors of the Association shall consist of six (6) members–the current officers (President, Vice President, two (2) Secretaries, and Treasurer), and the immediate past president.
+The Board of Directors of the Association shall consist of up to sixteen (16) members–the current officers (President, Vice President, two (2) Secretaries, and Treasurer), the immediate past president, and up to ten (10) others appointed by the President.
 The President serves as chair.

 Section 3.
 The Board of Directors shall formulate policies needed for the welfare of the association and make recommendations at the regular meetings.
 It shall have the responsibility and authority to take actions on behalf of the Association between regular meetings consistent with these by-laws, and if not contrary to previous action or direction by the members as reflected in the minutes.

 Section 4.
 No director, officer or member of the Association shall receive, directly or indirectly, any salary or compensation for services rendered to this organization either as such director or officer or in any other capacity unless authorized by the concurring vote of the quorum of the Association at a scheduled meeting.